-The maximum size of DDW poster presentations is four feet high by eight feet wide (view diagram).
+The maximum size of DDW poster presentations is 4 feet high by 8 feet wide (view diagram).
 DDW will supply the tacks for affixing your presentation to the poster board.
 Each poster presenter will be assigned a final ID number that will correspond to the day of the scheduled presentation and the assigned poster board number.
-For example final ID number “Sa1000” refers to the poster presentation scheduled for Saturday at poster board #1000.
+For example, the final ID number “Sa1000” refers to the poster presentation scheduled for Saturday at poster board #1000.
 Please use the board that corresponds with your abstract number.

 Poster presentations must include full disclosure information for the entire author string.